Category Archives: Former Monarchies

 François had nine siblings:

-Across the English Channel in England and France, events were happening that would result in a marriage for François.
-James V, King of Scots had died in 1542 leaving his six-day-old daughter Mary as Queen of Scots.
+Across the English Channel in England and in France, events were happening that would result in a marriage for François.
+James V, King of Scots died in 1542 leaving his six-day-old daughter Mary as Queen of Scots.
 Mary’s great uncle King Henry VIII of England tried to force an agreement of marriage between Mary and his six-year-old son the future King Edward VI of England to create a new alliance between England and Scotland.
 Scotland had an alliance with France called the Auld Alliance.
 When Scotland resisted, Henry VIII declared war resulting in an eight-year war known as the Rough Wooing (1543 – 1551).
 Because of the English hostilities, Scotland abandoned the possibility of an English marriage.
 Fearing for Mary’s safety, the Scots appealed to France for help.
 Henri II, King of France proposed to unite France and Scotland by marrying the young Queen of Scots to his three-year-old son and heir to the French throne François.
 In July 1548, the Scottish Parliament approved Mary’s marriage to François, Dauphin of France.
 On August 7, 1548, five-year-old Mary, Queen of Scots set sail for France where she would be raised with her future husband.
 She would not return to Scotland for thirteen years.

 Mary, Queen of Scots, at the age of 12 or 13 by François Clouet, circa 1555–1559; Credit – Wikipedia

 On April 24, 1558, 15-year-old Mary married 14-year-old François, Dauphin of France outside Notre-Dame Cathedral in Paris, France.
-It was a marriage that could have given the future kings of France the throne of Scotland and also a claim to the throne of England through Mary’s great-grandfather, King Henry VII of England.
+It was a marriage that could have given the future kings of France the throne of Scotland and a claim to the throne of England through Mary’s great-grandfather King Henry VII of England.
 A little more than a year after the wedding, a great tragedy occurred in France.
 On June 30, 1559, a great celebration and tournament was held in Paris at the Hôtel des Tournelles (now the site of the Place des Vosges) in honor of the Peace of Cateau-Cambrésis with France’s longtime enemies, the Habsburgs.

-The king, bleeding profusely and nearly unconscious, was carried into the Hôtel des Tournelles.
+Henri, bleeding profusely and nearly unconscious, was carried into the Hôtel des Tournelles.
 Henri survived for more than a week.
 On July 9, he was given the last rites and he died on July 10, 1559, at the age of 40, probably from a subdural hematoma and sepsis.
 Henri II’s eldest son succeeded his father as King François II of France.
 François was crowned at Notre-Dame de Reims in Reims, France in September 1559.
 However, Mary did not participate in the coronation as she was already an anointed and crowned queen.

 King François II of France and his wife Mary, Queen of France and Queen of Scots; circa 1558; Credit – Wikipedia